Hue-Jhan/Arduino-Spider-Bot/README.md

 # Arduino-Spider-Bot
-Arduino-based SpiderBot, remotely controllable, with an obstacle detection and automated walk.
-Inspired by [TokyoBird](https://www.thingiverse.com/thing:4905975) spiderbot but with lots of changes.
+Arduino-based SpiderBot, remotely controllable, with obstacle detection and automated walk.
+Inspired by [TokyoBird](https://www.thingiverse.com/thing:4905975) but with lots of changes.

 # 🔋 Parts and Robotics
 <img align="right" src="media/a.gif" width="450" />